 There was a time when there was houmous.
 This time has gone.
 There was a time when the houmous industry was prosperous.
 Now the industry is not prosperous.
 There was a time when chickpeas were plentiful and the people of the world rejoiced at this knowledge.
 These days chickpeas are not plentiful, and the people of the world do not frolic or laugh with the same sense of rampant merriment which was once the case.

 For hundreds of years, houmous had been a much-celebrated mainstay in the diets of millions of citizens on this largely green and blue Earth.
 Human beings considered the chickpea-based dip holy and placed it alongside such foodstuff luminaries as beans on toast, spaghetti hoops, noodles, and mashed potatoes.
-It was used at dinner parties, as a snack with pitta bread, and in sandwiches.
+It was used at dinner parties, as a snack with pita bread, and in sandwiches.
 It was even touted by vegans as the answer to all of the world’s problems.

 This critical and commercial acclaim was a tremendous fillip for honourable houmous, its proponents, and those who profited from its production.
 Chickpea farmers flourished, many innovative ingredient combinations were invented (such as mint and asparagus houmous), and everybody agreed it was a most happy time, a time when one could stroll down to the local shop and buy a tub of houmous for about £1.50 (or somewhere nearing this fiscal totality).
 Unfortunately, strife has a tendency of setting in subtly.
 As houmous became wildly available on a terrifying scale, some began to ask themselves the following pertinent question: How much… is too much houmous?

 In the annals of human history, the 21st century proved to be the defining moment for houmous.
-For aeons it had existed untroubled, but with the foodstuff reaching gourmet status in polite society, there was a predictable crisis.
+For aeons, it had existed untroubled, but with the foodstuff reaching a gourmet status in polite society, there was a predictable crisis.
 Food snobs the world over defined themselves by their favourite brand and ingredient combination, startling new concoctions were foisted upon an oversaturated market, supermarkets became overrun with a myriad of houmous based products, and, inevitably, this took its toll on the Earth’s reserves.

 Overproduction led to a colossal crash in chickpea availability, but nobody could have ever prepared for the disaster which unfolded.
 Whilst prescient members of society, such as delusional conspiracy theorists, prophesied mayhem and destruction with overtones of houmous, even the wildest of suggestions barely scratched the surface of the near-apocalyptic events which were set to push humanity to the boundaries of existential dismay.